SravanthiSinha/holbertonschool-sysadmin_devops/0x05-processes_and_signals/README.md

 2. Show your Bash PID - A Bash script that displays line containing the bash word, this allowing you to easily get the PID of your Bash process
 File : 2-show_your_bash_pid

+3. Show your Bash PID made easy -  A Bash script that displays the PID, along with the process name, of processes which name contains the word bash with out using ps
+File: 3-show_your_bash_pid_made_easy

 # Useful Links: